ory/kratos/docs/docs/concepts/identity-data-model.md

 ### Identifier for Username and Password Flows

-You can configure ORY Kratos to use specific fields as the _identifier_ e.g. username, email, phone number, etc., in the Username and Password Registration and Login Flow:
+You can configure Ory Kratos to use specific fields as the _identifier_ e.g. username, email, phone number, etc., in the Username and Password Registration and Login Flow: